 Armstrong was joined by Dr. Chuck Sizer, director of the National Center for Food Safety and Technology, and his associate, Dr. Peter Slade.
 The three all talked in some detail about FDA's recently issued food safety "preliminary guidances."
 At the time of the workshop, these proposals were still open for comment by the public and by companies, before FDA finalizes them later this year.
 That comment period closed just a few weeks later.

-Repeatedly stressed throughout the day-long program was that these guidances—even when finalized—will be voluntary rules for companies to employ or not depending on individual circumstances.
-The guidances published Jan.
-9 ’02 in the Federal Register are also shown at the agency’s Web site www.fda.gov.
-Or suggested Armstrong copies can be provided by e-mail from Jkvenberg@ cfsan.fda.gov.
+Repeatedly stressed throughout the day-long program was that these guidances-even when finalized-will be voluntary rules for companies to employ or not, depending on individual circumstances.
+The guidances, published Jan.
+9, '02 in the Federal Register, are also shown at the agency's Web site, www.fda.gov.
+Or, suggested Armstrong, copies can be provided by e-mail from Jkvenberg@cfsan.fda.gov.

 Risk assessment detailed

-Slade and later Patrick Helm of Lockwood Greene Engineers each discussed in detail how a company can look at potential risks evaluate the consequences and assign priorities for risk-control measures.
+Slade and later, Patrick Helm of Lockwood Greene Engineers (Spartanburg, SC), each discussed in detail how a company can look at potential risks, evaluate the consequences, and assign priorities for risk-control measures.

-Helm’s risk-management plan was slightly different and he presented how to analyze the risks.
-He went through a typical assessment where the company identified each risk then assigned values for probability and severity to learn which risks to control.
-However he stressed that the risk measurements all changed after Sept.
-11. “Probability is the driving factor since 9/11” he told attendees.
-“The perceived likelihood of something happening is greater thus driving us to mitigate our risk more often.”
+Helm's risk-management plan was slightly different, but he presented how to analyze the risks.
+He went through a typical assessment, where the company identified each risk, then assigned values for probability and severity to learn which risks to control.
+However, he stressed, risk measurements all changed after Sept.
+11. "Probability is the driving factor since 9/11," he told attendees.
+"The perceived likelihood of something happening is greater, thus driving us to mitigate our risk more often."